Myrosya-fsd/Myrosya-fsd/README.md

 [certificate](img/Certificate.pdf)

 👩‍💻 About me:
-My name is Myroslava, I am a frontend developer who wants to develop in IT and create digital products.
+My name is Myroslava, and I am a frontend developer who wants to develop in IT and create digital products.
 🌍 I live in Ukraine and Poland.

 🔧 My technical skills: